PhantomPilots/AutoFarming/BOTS_README.md

 * Sabunak 4/6 Minimum Link
 * OG Roxy of Frenzy or the Christmas one 6/6 Link
 * UR Escanor or Skuld 3/6 Minimum Link

-Requirements:
-1. Start the script from within the Snake floor selection screen.

 ## Final Boss farming script